Overturned convictions in the United States: Virginia

 Earl Washington, Jr. was sentenced to death for a 1982 rape and murder.
-He was pardoned in 2000.
+His sentence was commuted to life in prison in 1994 and he was pardoned in 2000.
+Washington remained in prison for lesser crimes for which he actually guilty until 2001.

 Wisconsin

 Sherman Booth was convicted in January 1855 of violating the Fugitive Slave Act.
 The Wisconsin Supreme Court declared the Federal law unconstitutional and ordered Booth freed.
 In 1859, the U.S. Supreme Court overruled the Wisconsin court's decision, Ableman v.
 Booth, ordering Booth arrested and confined.